-Sarah uses a comprehensive approach to physiotherapy treatment, including manual therapy techniques, postural re-training, and exercise prescription.
+Sarah uses a comprehensive approach to physiotherapy treatment, including manual therapy techniques and exercise prescription.
 She embodies a functional approach to rehabilitation and strives to help every client achieve an active and pain-free lifestyle.

 When she isn't in the clinic or conducting research, Sarah stays active by hiking, skiing and training for marathons.
 Sarah’s treatment philosophy emerges from the importance of functionality in everyday life.
 She is a strong advocate for prehabilitation (‘prehab’) and encourages everyone to seek out a local physiotherapist in order to prevent injuries before they happen.

 To book an appointment with Sarah, click here.